faizalmuzakki/pomodoro/README.md

 3. Clear browser cache and try again

 ### Timer Not Accurate
-1. Browser throttles timers when tab is inactive
+~~1.
+Browser throttles timers when tab is inactive~~ **FIXED!**
-2. For best accuracy, keep tab active
+- ✅ Timer now uses Web Worker for accurate background timing
-3. Browser notifications will alert you even if tab is inactive
+- ✅ Works perfectly even when tab is inactive or browser is minimized
+- ✅ Notifications fire at the exact right time

 ## 📝 Future Enhancements